fabianv1/fabianv1.github.io/README.md

 Troubleshooting, as far as we have seen, will only occur in the event that the filter does not have connectivity with its reading functionality.
 This can be checked by pressing the "test connectivity" button, which calls the `testMessages` function implemented in `messages.js` and checks if a read to a random control (in this case masterControls-inputGain1) returns a message.
 If after waiting 5 seconds, the message after the button reads 'Filter not connected.', please do the following:

 1) Unplug the USB connect between the computer and the filter from the computer port (*not* the filter port).
 Also unplug the power cable from the filter.
+2) Close any browsers you have open.
-2) Wait 15 seconds
+3) Wait 15 seconds.
-3) Plug both cables back in and press the 'Test Connectivity' button
+4) Plug both cables back in before opening a browser.
+5) Open and run any MIDI supported browser, navigate to the wesbite at the top of this document, and press the 'Test Connectivity' button
-4) Within 5 seconds, the message should say Filter connected.
-If it says 'Filter not connected', please repeat steps 1-3.
+6) Within 5 seconds, the message should say Filter connected.
+If it says 'Filter not connected', please repeat steps 1-5.
-5) Once the filter is connected, refresh the page and values should appear in the number sliders.
+7) Once the filter is connected, refresh the page and values should appear in the number sliders.